My Generation (American game show): The Singles Round

-Round 2: The CD Round
+The CD Round

 This round followed the same rules as Round 1, with all point values doubled and the trailing team choosing first from a new board of categories.
 Each team was given one Dedication to use during this round, which allowed them to force their opponents to answer a question meant for them.
 If the opponents missed, they were penalized appropriately and the team using the Dedication also received the points at stake; if the opponents answered correctly, they scored for the question instead.

-Round 3: The Speed Round
+Speed Round

 The host read the combined names of two bands or songs (one from each team's generation), each with the same word missing, and the teams had to buzz-in and give the word.
 (Example: "C+C Roxy Factory" would lead to MUSIC, for C+C Music Factory and Roxy Music.)
 A correct answer awarded 200 points, while a miss deducted 200.
 The time limit for this round was variously 30 or 45 seconds; when time ran out, the team in the lead won a prize and advanced to the Time Warp bonus round.

 In some episodes, the teams were shown the names of two bands and had to give the title of a song released by both of them, or had to identify which of two similarly named bands recorded a particular song.

 Bonus Round: The Time Warp

-One team member was shown the name of one of 10 bands and had to give one clue of no more than two words to get their partner to guess it.
+One team member was shown the name of one of 10 bands and had to give clues of no more than two words to get their partner to guess it.
 Illegal clues (more than two words, using any portion of the name, etc.) forfeited that band.
 Bands started in the winning team's generation and moved gradually toward that of their defeated opponents.
 Either team member could pass on a band, and multiple guesses were allowed.
 The team won the grand prize for identifying seven bands within 60 seconds, with a smaller prize awarded for each correct guess.